nhooyr/neoman/README.md

 complete --command nman! --wraps=man
 ```

-Use `nman`/`nman!` to open the manpages. `nman!` works the same way as `:Nman!`, but obviously its only available for neovim, see `g:find_neoman_window`.
-You have to be connected remotely in order to find the neoman window, otherwise it doesn't matter.
+Use `nman`/`nman!` to open the manpages. `nman!` works the same way as `:Nman!`, but obviously its only available for neovim.
+You have to be connected remotely in order to find the neoman window, otherwise it doesn't matter, see `g:find_neoman_window`.

 I've really only tested this with zsh, if you have any problems with `bash`/`fish`, please open a issue!